owlchester/kanka/resources/api-docs/1.0/relations.md

 ### Results

-> {success} Code 200 with JSON body of the new relation.
+> {success} Code 200 with JSON body of the new relations.

 <a name="update-relation"></a>